 Q. Are there exams?

-A. There are no exams for any of the modules, and a certificate is issued after completion of each one based on attendance, attitude and aptitude at learning the techniques.
-A final Certificate of Completion in the Structural Integration 10 Session Series is issued upon completion of the ten modules.
+A. There are no exams.
+A final Certificate of Completion in the Structural Integration 10 Session Series is issued upon completion of the training.

 About Structural Integration Treatment Sessions